le5le-com/meta2d.js/README.md

 English | [简体中文](./README.CN.md)

-# Le5le-topology v1
+# Topology

-Le5le-topology is a diagram visualization framework uses canvas and typescript.
-Developers are able to build diagram (topology, UML), micro-services architecture, SCADA and so on.
+Topology is a diagram visualization framework uses canvas and typescript.
+Developers are able to build topology, UML,diagram, architecture, SCADA and so on.

 # Why